agenteo/agenteo.github.com/source/_posts/2014-08-04-deploy-parts-of-a-ruby-on-rails-application.md

   - ruby-on-rails
   - component-based-rails-architecture
 redirect_from:
+  - /feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/
   - /work/ruby/rails/engines/2014/08/04/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/
   - /work/ruby/rails/engines/2014/08/04/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines.html/
 ---

+**This article explains how to deploy portions of a Ruby on Rails applications to separate servers with the use of Rails Engines.**

 In the past I used Rails engines to create smaller components in complex Rails applications with the objective of a better long term maintainability.
 What that usually means is I separate out user interface engines from domain logic engines.